Cmajewski/Cmajewski.github.io/_posts/2020-07-25-javascript_and_rails_api_project.markdown

 I landed on this project idea by first outlining the problem I wanted my application to answer.

-**Problem: It is difficult to find the most popular product across different health and wellness brands. **
+### Problem: It is difficult to find the most popular product across different health and wellness brands.

 My app would parse these numerous products and offer a quick visual answer by users upvoting their favorites products.
-I envisioned a frontend display and functionality similar to [Product Hunt.](https://www.producthunt.com/), where you could upvote products and they would move to the top of the page.
+I envisioned a frontend display and functionality similar to [Product Hunt](https://www.producthunt.com/), where you could upvote products and they would move to the top of the page.

 Next I began on my user story.